-Currently the Foreign Language Program serves students who want to acquire proficiency in speaking, reading, writing, and understanding Spanish and the cultures of Spanish speaking American including some of whom pursuing an Associate's degree in Spanish.
+Currently the Foreign Language Program serves students who want to acquire speaking, reading and writing proficiency in Spanish.
+The Foreign Language Program offers an in-depth understanding of various cultures of the Spanish-speaking world.
+The degree that the Foreign Language Program offers is an AAT (Associate of Arts for Transfer).
 The Foreign Language Program as well serves students who want an introductory course in Elementary Japanese 1.
 The Foreign Language also serves students who want to obtain general communication skills for working with deaf and hard of hearing individuals, learn about the study of linguistics and Deaf culture and understand the rich history of deaf people with our Sign Language and interpretation courses.

-- b) The Foreign Language Program offers an Associate's degree in Spanish.
+- b) The Foreign Language Program offers an AAT (Associate of Arts for Transfer) degree in Spanish.
 It meets all the requirements for those students who want to major in Spanish and/or to transfer to a four-year university.
-Since the Fall 2016, the Foreign Language Program offers an Elementary Japanese 1 course.
-In addition, the Foreign Language Program has two language courses in its Sign Language/interpreter program. - c) The Foreign Language Program fulfills the college's mission by ensuring Compton College students to acquire sufficient knowledge of a foreign language including Japanese and Sign Language/Interpreter.
+Since the fall 2016, the Foreign Language Program offers an Elementary Japanese 1 course.
+In addition, the Foreign Language Program has two language courses in its Sign Language/interpreter program.
+In total, the Foreign Language Program includes Spanish, Japanese and American Sign Language.
+The Foreign Language Program has offered 3 new Elementary Japanese 1 courses.
+In addition, since 2016, the Foreign Language Program offered 16 Sign Language/Interpreter courses on and off campus. - c) The Foreign Language Program fulfills the college's mission by ensuring Compton College students to acquire sufficient knowledge of a foreign language including Japanese and Sign Language/Interpreter.
 It prepares students for success as professionals in career fields related to foreign languages or where having the knowledge and skills in foreign languages and in Sign Language that enhances career opportunities.
 The Foreign Language Program develops the learning and acquisition of Spanish for students who take Spanish courses, Japanese as a second language introductory course and/or American Sign Language by ensuring by a contiguous language coursework providing a sequential foundation for student success.
 In order to pass each of the sequence language, students must demonstrate level of proficiency, through a combination of skills-based and written and oral testing and, project assignments.
 The Foreign Language program is dedicated to providing quality language learning and skills for Foreign Language and Sign Language/interpreter students. - d) Discuss the status of recommendations from your previous program review. - 1.
 Technology - a.
-The Foreign Language Program previous recommendation was: Foreign Language Students need a Language lab.
+The Foreign Language Program previous recommendation was: - Foreign Language Students need a Language lab.
 This recommendation was not met.
 The importance of a Language Lab is that students enrolled in language courses can have audiovisual support and programmed practice laboratories related to the lesson material to promote their speaking and listening abilities. - 2.
-New and current foreign language software, including films. - a.
-The Foreign Language Program recommendation was Software such as the 'Rosetta Stone' program.
+New and current foreign language software, including films.

+- a.
+The Foreign Language Program recommendation was: - Software such as the 'Rosetta Stone' program.
 The 'Rosetta Stone' recommendation was met.
 Students can access the 'Rosetta Stone' software at the Library-Student Success Center.
-In addition, the Spanish fulltime faculty has been acquiring the acquisitions of films related to the various cultures of Latin America.

-- 3. Instructors in the Foreign Language Program require upgraded and new computers, such as desktop computers, for their professional use in order to run the new software and keep up with new technological and programmatic advances for language instructions. - 4.
+In addition, the Spanish fulltime instructors have been acquiring the acquisitions of films related to the various cultures of Latin America. - 3.
+Instructors in the Foreign Language Program require upgraded and new computers, such as desktop computers, for their professional use in order to run the new software and keep up with new technological and programmatic advances for language instructions. - 4.
 Instructors will need more technology training in order to use new software programs efficiently as well as be able to instruct students in technology.